terrajobst/AspNetCore.Docs.pt-br/aspnetcore/fundamentals/http-requests.md

 ### <a name="add-multiple-polly-handlers"></a>Adicionar vários manipuladores do Polly

-É comum aninhar políticas Polly:
+It's common to nest Polly policies:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup.cs?name=snippet9)]

 No exemplo anterior:

-* Dois manipuladores são adicionados.
+* Two handlers are added.
-* O primeiro manipulador usa <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddTransientHttpErrorPolicy*> para adicionar uma política de repetição.
+* The first handler uses <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddTransientHttpErrorPolicy*> to add a retry policy.
 As solicitações com falha são repetidas até três vezes.
-* A segunda chamada de `AddTransientHttpErrorPolicy` adiciona uma política de disjuntor.
-Outras solicitações externas serão bloqueadas por 30 segundos se 5 tentativas com falha ocorrerem em sequência.
+* The second `AddTransientHttpErrorPolicy` call adds a circuit breaker policy.
+Further external requests are blocked for 30 seconds if 5 failed attempts occur sequentially.
 As políticas de disjuntor são políticas com estado.
 Todas as chamadas por meio desse cliente compartilham o mesmo estado do circuito.

 ### <a name="add-policies-from-the-polly-registry"></a>Adicionar políticas do registro do Polly